How To Set Up Advanced Settings in QuickBooks Online

 If you don’t know how your business is organized, choose Not sure/Other/None.
 Click the green Save button to continue to the chart of accounts section.

 QuickBooks provides you with a standard chart of accounts list based on the industry you selected when you created your company.
-We’ll cover how to add and remove accounts in a later tutorial, “How To Set Up the Chart of Accounts.”
-For now, there are a few advanced settings you can adjust to customize your chart of accounts:
+We’ll cover how to add and remove accounts in a later tutorial on how to set up the chart of accounts in QuickBooks Online but, for now, there are a few advanced settings you can adjust:

 A. Enable account numbers: Accountants often use account numbers to help organize their chart of accounts.
 For instance, your revenue accounts might start at 1,000 and your expense accounts may begin at 2,000.